RillingDev/musicbrainz-enricher/README.md

-# musicbrainz-enricher
+# MusicBrainz Enricher

-> Bot to enrich musicbrainz data from linked sources.
+> A Java application to enrich MusicBrainz data from linked sources.

 ## About

-Queries musicbrainz' API and fetches data from linked sources like Discogs or Spotify.
+Queries [MusicBrainz'](https://musicbrainz.org/) API and fetches data from linked sources like Discogs or Spotify.

 ### Supported Relationship Sources